 Platinum Group Metals (PGMs)

-Platinum and palladium are soft and ductile.
-They resist oxidation and high temperature corrosion and are often used as catalysts.
-Catalysts speed up chemical reactions without themselves being chemically altered in the process.
+Both platinum and palladium are often used as catalysts, meaning they speed up chemical reactions without themselves being chemically altered in the process.

-Rhodium and iridium are harder and more difficult to work with, however, chemical compounds of these two metals are valued in a number of alloy applications.
-Rhodium is valued as a catalyst material.
+Rhodium and iridium are harder and more difficult to work with, although chemical compounds of these two metals are valued in a number of alloy applications.
+Rhodium is valued as a catalyst material and has high reflectance.

-Ruthenium and osmium are hard, brittle and have poor resistance to oxidation, but are valuable alloy additives and catalysts.
+Ruthenium and osmium are hard and brittle, and have poor resistance to oxidation, but are valuable alloy additives and catalysts.

-Some examples of end-use applications include: in catalysts for the petroleum industry (palladium and platinum), in pacemakers and other medical implants (iridium and platinum), as a stain for fingerprints and DNA (osmium), in the production of nitric acid (rhodium), and in chemicals, such as cleaning liquids, adhesives and paints (ruthenium).
+Some examples of end-use applications include: as catalysts for the petroleum industry (palladium and platinum), in pacemakers and other medical implants (iridium and platinum), as a stain for fingerprints and DNA (osmium), in the production of nitric acid (rhodium), and in chemicals, such as cleaning liquids, adhesives, and paints (ruthenium).

 |Melting point (°C)||1,769||1,554||1,960||2,443||2,310||3,050|